 Q: Who ensures that a trial is conducted ethically?

-A: Clinical and Investigative research that is conducted at CNI, is overseen by the HCA-HealthONE Institutional Review Board (IRB).
+A: Clinical and Investigative research that is conducted at CNI is overseen by the Institutional Review Boards (IRB) such as HCA-HealthONE IRB.
 The IRB’s main focus is to protect the rights, safety, and welfare of individuals enrolled in clinical trials.
 Secondly, it is the ultimate responsibility of the Principal Investigator (PI) to oversee the safe and ethical conduct of a clinical trial at their respective clinical site.

 Q: What are the risks involved?